-There are interposed entity rules to deny interest deductions for a customer who borrows to indirectly fund residential property through an interposed entity.
+There are interposed entity rules to limit interest deductions for a customer who borrows to indirectly fund residential property through an interposed entity.

-Some companies do not have to apply the interest limitation rules.
-If your company is a close company where five or fewer individuals or trustees own more than 50% of the company, you will usually have to apply the rules.
+If your company is a close company (5 or fewer individuals or trustees own more than 50% of the company), you will usually have to apply the rules.